Myth: The value that is assessed by the appraiser is required to be the same as the market value.

 Myth: An appraisal report is no different than a home inspection report.

-Reality: An appraisal does not fulfill the same purpose as an inspection.
-An appraiser forms an opinion of value in the appraisal process and resulting document.
 The job of a home inspector is to approximate the condition of the home and its main components, then create a report on these inspection.